Once you’re pregnant, you’ll certainly face this realisation:

 You’re obligated to take care of this soon-to-be-born baby… for the long haul.

-Your current priorities and responsibilities need to be adjusted to cater for the increased finances needed to take care of a child.
+Your current priorities and responsibilities need to be adjusted.

-One uncertainty that would-be mothers have is what’s going to happen when complications arise during pregnancy.
+But there’s one uncertainty that would-be mothers have: what’s going to happen when complications arise during pregnancy and after the baby is born.

-That’s why this ultimate guide on maternity insurance in Singapore will give you the insights you’ll need to be well-informed.
+That’s why this ultimate guide on maternity insurance in Singapore will give you further insights.

 Compare maternity insurance in Singapore now!